DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 In this example the selector:

 1. finds the second parent (parent of parent) of `.container` elements;
-2. picks the first element in the matching set;
+2. picks the first element in the matched set;
 3. in that element, finds elements that match the `.content` selector;
 4. filters them by text `yo!`;
 5. in each filtered element, searches for a child with tag name `span`.